canonical/indico-operator/docs/explanation/charm-architecture.md

 indico-0                         7/7     Running   0         6h4m
 ```

-This shows there are 7 containers - the five named above, as well as a container for the charm code itself.
+This shows there are 7 containers - the six named above, as well as a container for the charm code itself.

 And if you run `kubectl describe pod indico-0`, all the containers will have as Command ```/charm/bin/pebble```.
 That's because Pebble is responsible for the processes startup as explained above.